This page looks best with JavaScript enabled

 </noinclude>

-Can you rewrite the examples that use or: without using this parser function?
+Can you rewrite each of the examples that use or: to use if: instead?

 Answers